 - How often do you need hot water?

 - Do you need all the radiators on?

-- Do you need the water so hot?

 - Could you reduce room temperatures?

 Use appliances wisely

 - Bar fires and fan heaters use up a lot of electricity. - Set thermostats and timers for the best use of energy.